 - the contingent deployment of standard tests and procedures, and the ways in which the accomplishment of tests and their ‘reliable’ outcomes emerges through, and is dependent on, interaction;

 Our project findings have made a substantial empirical contribution to our understanding of healthcare, professional practice, work and organisation.
 They have also made a distinctive conceptual and theoretical contribution to social science research and studies of interaction as well as demonstrating the methodologicalrelevance of video-based analyses to in-depth, inductive qualitative analysis that scrutinises the interactional role of vocal and visible phenomena in everyday practice.
 Our findings offer a range of practical applications and we have enjoyed building up strong working relationships with professional optometrists and optometric organisations.
-These implications and relationships will be maximised in the forthcoming knowledge exchange project ‘The practical work of the optometrist 2’ in 2013.
-In partnership with the College of Optometrist we will prepare and disseminate a communication skills package based on our project findings that will benefit optometric practitioners, trainers and organisations.
+These implications and relationships have been drawn out in a knowledge exchange project ‘The practical work of the optometrist 2’ co-funded by the ESRC and the College of Optometrists.
+In partnership with the College of Optometrist we have prepared and disseminated a communication skills package and an CET credit-bearing online course on ‘Communication Skills in Optometry’ that currently benefits optometric practitioners, trainers and organisations.

 vom Lehn, Dirk.
 2018. „Probing the art/science binary.
 Notes on the experimental achievement of shared perception“.
 In Practicing Art/Science, herausgegeben von Philippe Sormani, Guelfo Carbone, und Priska Gisler, 101–24.
 Abingdon, Oxon: Routledge.